Interstate 70: Colorado

 Because of the rugged and narrow terrain of the Rocky Mountains, I-70 is one of few roads connecting Colorado's ski resorts with Denver.

 Descending through the eastern foothills of the Rocky Mountains, one can see the Denver skyline on a clear day.
 This can fool truckers and other unsuspecting drivers because one must still traverse 10 mi of steep grade road before reaching the city.
 A series of signs warns truckers of the steep grade.
 As I-70 leaves the foothills, it goes through Denver and intersects I-25, serving as the central east–west artery through the city.
 Leaving Denver, I-70 levels out and traverses the wide plains through eastern Colorado.
 East of Denver, I-70 makes a broad turn to the south-southeast for 30 mi, before reaching Limon and resuming its eastward journey toward Kansas.

 Kansas

 Coming from Colorado, I-70 enters the prairie, farmlands, and rolling hills of Kansas.
-This portion of I-70 was the first segment to start being paved and to be completed in the Interstate Highway System.
+This portion of I-70 was the first segment to be paved and completed in the Interstate Highway System.
 It is given the nickname "Main Street of Kansas", as the Interstate extends from the western border to the eastern border of the state, covering 424 mi and passing through most of the state's principal cities in the process.